stanford-scs/scp-spec/draft-mazieres-dinrg-scp-02.md

 statement `a` during federated voting:

-* _vote_ `a` states that `a` is a valid statement and constitutes a promise by `v` not to vote for any contradictory message, such as `!a`.
+* _vote_ `a` states that `a` is a valid statement and constitutes a promise by `v` not to vote for any contradictory statement, such as `!a`.

 * _accept_ `a` says that nodes may or may not come to agree on `a`,